milgra/tutorials/pretty-and-functional-freebsd-desktop.md

 ```
 sudo reboot
 ```
-If the screen reamined black after reboot, then you installed or selected the wrong driver.
+If the screen remained black after reboot, then you installed or selected the wrong driver.
 Don't panic, reboot in single user mode, it starts up with the bios vesa driver, you can safely login and remove the driver from /etc/rc.conf and then you can reboot and login in the normal way.

 After login check if driver is loaded :